From the Director – David Schreuder

 Publication of annual compliance assessment executive summaries and performance reports

 Annual Compliance Assessments (ACAs) for the 2019-20 financial year have been assessed by the Registrar of Housing Agencies.
-Compliance and performance information for each registered agency is available on the Public and provides:
+Compliance and performance information for each registered agency is available on the Public Register and provides:

 - executive summaries for each assessment, including compliance status under the Housing Act 1983 and Performance Standards and a summary of any other relevant information from that financial year, including any significant milestones, development activity, new services or partnerships and any organisational changes